thomasZimmerman0/thomasZimmerman0/ReadMe.md

 # 💫 About Me:
-College student studying in Computer Science now attending DigitalCrafts' full-time software development program.
+I am a College student studying in Computer Science who has recently completed Digital Crafts' full-time Web Development Program.
+I'm an excellent communicator and team player who puts the interests and objectives of the group before personal preferences.
+I'm willing to do what is necessary to exceed expectations regardless of the objective.

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/https://www.linkedin.com/in/thomas-zimmerman-76843824b/)